cengique/param-search-neuro/README.md

 		-0.040 0 0 0 0 0 0 0 4 0
 		-0.030 0 0 0 0 0 0 0 5 0

-	*Note*: you can find the usage of the perl script by typing:

-		$ ./def2par.pl

 3. Create a db that is a hashtable for the simulations: